Windows CMD Commands: Mastering the Command Prompt

 cd disk change CMD output

-To change to the parent directory, use the following shortcut:
+To change to the parent directory one level up, use the following shortcut:

 cd ..